OSI Layer 2: Data Link Layer

 Layer 2 (Data Link) Technologies

 The Data Link Layer is responsible for reliable node-to-node delivery of frames over a physical link.
-It provides MAC addressing, frame formatting, error detection, and media access control for direct neighbors.
+It provides MAC addressing, frame formatting, error detection, and media access control for direct neighbours.

 The Critical Role: While the Physical Layer (1) moves raw bits, Layer 2 creates reliable frames between directly connected devices using MAC addresses and error checking.